-Aparajita Toor on Intentional Bohemia & Her Unmissable Style Sensibility
+Aprajita Toor on Intentional Bohemia & Her Unmissable Style Sensibility

-Kolhapuris, silver stacks, chunky rings, and vibrant cottons – Aparajita Toor’s sartorial choices are anything but generic.
+Kolhapuris, silver stacks, chunky rings, and vibrant cottons – Aprajita Toor’s sartorial choices are anything but generic.
 One glance at her Instagram profile and you know you are in for a visual treat.
 Her bohemian soul finds its expression through her well-worn collection of metal jewellery and a lot of unconventional layering.

 Be it block prints, gamchha checks, plain linens or just denims with a white shirt, Toor makes sure to elevate every outfit with her thick kadas, anghootis and long chains.
 In a world that romanticises minimalism, Toor displays a kind of brazen maximalism that’s rooted in Indian craftsmanship.
 “Textiles, for me, arrive before words.
 They feel like memories, especially those of my nani, always wrapped in the finest weaves without ever naming them.
 Choosing one region or weave over another feels wrong, almost unkind to me.
 I’m instinctively drawn towards handloom – Jamdani from Bengal, Tangaliya from Gujarat, Kunabi Weave from Goa; anything that still remembers the hands that made it.
 I don’t look for perfection; I look for soul.
 When I wear these textiles, it feels like carrying something forward.”